 Take a wander to the western end of the beach during the wet season, and you will see a waterfall that will take your breath away.
 You can walk along the shore to second beach or if you are camping, you can reach it by taking a wonderful trail through the forest to reach it.
 The waterfall is pretty awesome during the wet season.

-In the spring and fall, you might get to see a grey whale as they migrate along the coast.
+In the spring and fall, you might get to see a grey whales as they migrate along the coast.
 So keep your eyes open and your camera ready.
-The best times to see whales is in March and April, as they migrate past the island on their way north to the feeding grounds.
+The best times to see whales are in March and April, as they migrate past the island on their way north to the feeding grounds.